-The MainPage of the Blank App template in Blend shows an empty view.
+The MainPage of the HelloBlend project shows an empty view.

 Task 2 – Generate sample data

 Sample data can help to jumpstart your app development.
 You can quickly generate sample data in Blend through the Data panel.
 In this task, you will generate sample data and view it in a running application.